You probably already know that alcohol is arguably more dangerous than hard drugs – because unlike hard drugs, alcohol is legal and very accessible.

 A ball-breaker of a boss—literally

-We don’t know what happened to the rest of the team, but perhaps they all united, sensing a common enemy.
+We don’t know what happened to the rest of the team, but perhaps they all bonded, sensing a common threat.

 Air traffic controller found passed out drunk—while on duty